The Hidden Costs of Hearing Aids

-Luckily some hearing aids nowadays come with rechargeable batteries, removing the cost and need for replaceable batteries!
-While the initial price may be a bit higher, the long term savings and reduced stress from managing tiny little batteries is definitely worth it.
+Luckily some hearing aids nowadays come with rechargeable batteries, removing the need for replacement batteries, and reducing the additional cost of hearing aid batteries!
+While the initial price may be a bit higher, the long-term savings and reduced stress from managing tiny little batteries are definitely worth it.

 How Much Do Hearing Aid Repairs Cost?

 A two or three-year warranty is usually offered by an audiologist when they sell a hearing aid.
 These warranties will vary, but usually include replacement or repair of parts for the length of the warranty.
 Some include one complete replacement, in case you misplace a hearing aid.

 Once the warranty expires, the hearing aid owner is responsible for all repair or replacement costs.
 Because today’s hearing aids are expected to last five to seven years, purchasing an extended warranty through the manufacturer may be worth the expense.
 Another option is to purchase insurance on your hearing aid through a private provider.
 Check with the company that provides your homeowner’s insurance; they may allow you to add a hearing aid to your policy.

 If you end up having to pay for repairs out of pocket, then you should expect to pay anywhere from approximately $100 to $200 for issues related to the internal parts of your hearing aid such as the microphone, receiver, or speaker.
 Damage to the outer casing out of the warranty period will cost approximately $5300 to $500 to replace.